 FIT is a public institution that prepares students for a wide range of careers in creative business and design professions.
 Academic accomplishments, achievements that predict success on the college level, and demonstrated talent are factors that the Admissions Committee considers when evaluating applications.
-When the committee is evaluating transfer applications, overall grade point average and performance in liberal arts courses are also considered.
-All applicants—whether intending to study full-time in a matriculated day program or in an evening/weekend program—must meet the same admissions standards.
+All applicants—whether intending to study full-time or part-time—must meet the same admissions standards.

 FIT believes that a person’s creative and leadership abilities are revealed through participation in activities in any of several fields, such as governing organizations, student clubs, or the visual and performing arts.
 The Admissions Committee would like to know about all accomplishments in which applicants take pride.
 All applicants are required to submit a personal essay indicating why they selected their particular major, and highlighting all activities or accomplishments.